Chinese environmental group sues Volkswagen over emissions scandal

 The China Biodiversity Conservation and Green Development Foundation said in a three-sentence statement on its website that it has filed a public interest suit in a court in the eastern port city of Tianjin.

 Volkswagen has said it made 3.2 million vehicle deliveries in China in the first 11 months of 2015.
-While the rigged testing software affects only 1,950 vehicles in the country, China's quality watchdog said in October it was "highly concerned" about the misleading software and would take appropriate follow-up measures.
+While the rigged tests only affect 1,950 vehicles in the country, China's quality watchdog said in October it was "highly concerned" about the misleading software and would take appropriate follow-up measures.

-The German car maker's subsidiary responsible for importing the 1,950 affected vehicles has "learned and paid utmost attention to the legal action", although it has yet to receive the indictment from the court, a Volkswagen spokeswoman said in a written statement.

-Volkswagen plans to update the engine software on the affected vehicles and present a technical solution to authorities when it becomes available, the statement said.

 (Reporting by Jake Spring; Editing by Muralikumar Anantharaman)